wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/endpoint-properties.md

          </td>
          <td>
             Comma separated list of error codes.
-            This parameter allows you to select one or more error codes from the List of Values.
-If any of the selected errors is received from the endpoint, the endpoint will be suspended.
+            This parameter allows you to select one or more error codes from the list of values.
+If any of the selected errors are received from the endpoint, the endpoint will be suspended.
 All the errors except the errors specified in <code>markForSuspension</code>.</br>
             Only these defined error codes will directly send the endpoint into the "Suspended" state.
-Any other error code, which is not specified under <code>MarkForSuspension</code> will keep the endpoint in the "Active" state without suspending.</br>
+Any other error code, which is not specified under <code>MarkForSuspension</code>, will keep the endpoint in the "Active" state without suspending.</br>
             If you do not specify these error codes, by default, all the errors except the errors specified in <code>markForSuspension</code> will suspend the endpoint.
          </td>
       </tr>